HaxeFlixel/flixel-docs/documentation/00_getting_started/05-visual-studio-code.html.md

 ![](../images/00_getting_started/vscode/output.png)

-However, VSCode doesh have a _Problems_ view supporting double-click navigation (comparable to the Results panel in FlashDevelop).
+However, VSCode does have a _Problems_ view supporting double-click navigation (comparable to the Results panel in FlashDevelop).
 Just press `Ctrl+Shift+M` or double-click this button in the status bar:

 ![](../images/00_getting_started/vscode/problems-status-bar.png)